Arthur-byte-code/RPA-PythonSearchDolar/README.md

-# Automação python wue busca valor do Dólar
+# Automação python que busca valor do Dólar
 I made a bot that take the dollar price by web scrapping and calculates it

 **Description in Portuguese:**